charlieroberts/imgd-5100-2024/README.md

 ### Design Sprint (due October 10th)
 Design an interactive experience using your Circuit Playground Express (CPE) to control a process running on a computer; for example, you could integrate the CPE with an app running Processing, Unity, Unreal, or Max/MSP etc. A good starting point would be adapting your OSC design sprint to accept Serial messages instead of OSC messages.
 Write a 250-word (minimum) summary of your experience.
 What challenges did you face?
 Was there anything you couldn't accomplish that you wanted to implement?
 Did you enjoy working with hardware this way?

+## Week 7-8: Virtual Reality

+### Readings
+- [Are Modern Head-Mounted Displays Sexist?
+A Systematic Review on Gender Differences in HMD-Mediated Virtual Reality (https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2020.01604/full) (due 10/24)

+#### Design Sprint (due 11/4)
+For this sprint, you can choose to make *either* an AR or a VR project.
+AR will require the use of your phone (or potentially a hololens if you have access to one), VR will require the use of a platform like Google Cardboard, or access to more specialized hardware if you have it.

+Projects can be realized in any platform you choose, but I encourage using [AFrame](https://github.com/IMGD-5100-2021/IMGD-5100-2021.github.io/blob/main/arvr_desgn_sprint.md), Unity, or a drag-and-drop editor like Reality Composer (iOS) or [Assemblr Studio](https://www.assemblrworld.com/studio)(all platforms).

+*VR*: In this design sprint, we will be **exploring virtual reality to consider what it will be like when computation can transport us to another place.** Transport someone to a real location, inside a game, among abstract art... whatever you think would be interesting, immersive, and compelling.
+You may work in teams for this assignment.

+A couple of quick pointers before you start:
+- **Choose a minimal design goal**.
+The key is that you articulate your goal and make design decisions that align with that objective, and keep everything in scope.
+- **Consider what will make your design feel immersive.** This is your primary challenge, and it's worth thinking beyond visual channels.
+How could audio enhance your design?
+Should you add other forms of interaction besides keyboard / cardboard button / mouse?
+- **Careful with interaction** Because of time and hardware limitations, consider what input mechanisms you may even have available to you before getting too deep into the development.

+*AR*: In this design sprint, you will make arbitrary user-occupied spaces *creepy*.
+This can be interpreted as you see fit.
+- What types of virtual objects can you place in a space that create unease?
+Discomfort?
+- Can you use sound in some way to emphasize this effect?
+- What types of interaction might be *disturbing*?
+- How can users explore the worlds you augment?

+### Deliverables
+- A short demo video, hosted online.
+Documentation of your assignment, including a brief description of what you made, how it was received during critique, and what you would change if you continued to work on it.
+Include the link to your video in your documentation, which should be a .pdf.

+- Your AR/VR experience should be publicly accessible so that others can visit it or download it. **Include this link in your design doc.** If you're using AFrame, consider using a link from [glitch](https://glitch.com/) (which is probably the easiest place to develop your work).